-It is not acceptable to use numbers to assess individual questions or to aggregate numbers to arrive at a final grade.
-Within the assessment of BTEC (QCF) qualifications, there is no system of compensation or transference of credit whereby a relatively poor performance in one aspect of unit achievement can be offset by a good performance in another aspect.
+It is not acceptable to use a numerical system to assess individual questions or to aggregate numbers to arrive at a final grade e.g. percentage weighting.
+Within the assessment of BTEC qualifications, there is no process whereby a relatively poor performance in one aspect of unit achievement can be offset by a good performance in another aspect.
 These fundamental features of outcome-based assessment must be taken into account in test-based assessments.
+The same assessment model must be applied to test-based assessment as to the rest of the programme assessment.